gr1nnd/uxoricidesh/README.md

 ## Hello!
 I'm akaMineSyntax, I'm a Junior Developer

  - 👋 Hi, I’m akaMineSyntax
-- 👀 I’m interested in: Learn C#
+- 👀 I’m interested in: Learn C# and F#
 - 🌱 I’m currently learning: discord.py
 - 💞️ I’m looking to collaborate with: No one:p